 The modern form of the solar nebula theory proposes that the Solar System was born 4.6 billion years ago from an interstellar cloud, an enormous rotating aggregate of gas and dust like the one shown in figure 8.10.
-Such clouds are common between the stars in our Galaxy even today, and astronomers now think all stars have formed from them.
-Thus, although our main concern in this chapter is with the birth of the Solar System, we should bear in mind that our theory applies more broadly and implies that most stars could have planets, or at least surrounding disks of dust and gas from which planets might form.
+The dust in this interstellar cloud blocks the light of background stars and glowing gas.
+Such clouds are common between the stars in our Galaxy even today, and astronomers now think all stars formed from them.
+Thus, although we are discussing the birth of the Solar System, we should bear in mind that our theory applies more broadly and implies that most stars could have planets, or at least surrounding disks of dust and gas from which planets might form.

 Because interstellar clouds are the raw material of the Solar System, we need to describe them more fully.
-Although such clouds are found in many shapes and sizes, the one that became the Sun and planets probably was a few light years in diameter and contained about twice the present mass of the Sun.
+Although such clouds are found in many shapes and sizes, the one that became the Sun and planets probably was a few light-years in diameter and contained at least twice the present mass of the Sun.
 If it was like typical clouds we see today, it was made mostly of hydrogen (71%) and helium (27%) gas, with tiny traces of other chemical elements, such as gaseous carbon, oxygen, and silicon.
 In addition to the gases, interstellar clouds also contain tiny dust particles called interstellar grains.